MatrixEx Add-In

 Customize Types of Elements, Connectors and Diagrams

 The types of elements, connectors, and diagrams to be displayed are set in the Ini file as follows.
-You can add, delete, change order and rename them.
+You can add, delete, change the order and rename them.

 How to Edit the Ini File